turbopape/milestones/README.md

-You fire the library using the **schedule** function , you pass to it a map containing  tasks and a vector containing the properties you want the scheduler to prioritize the tasks according to priorities at left are considered first, less value is higher priority) like so (if you want to schedule tasks with lower _:priority_ and lower _:duration_ first)
+You fire the library using the **schedule** function , you pass to it a map containing  tasks and a vector containing the properties you want the scheduler to prioritize the tasks according to.
+Priorities at left are considered first, less is scheduled first.
+Say you want to schedule tasks with lower _:priority_ and then lower _:duration_ first:

 ```Clojure
     (schedule tasks [:priority :duration])